Physical Origin — Why Fibonacci?

 | The structure was set during formation and frozen at disk dissipation | N-body confirms no secular mode preserves it | Well-supported |

-The bottom line: The existence of non-trivial Fibonacci structure beyond chance is supported at 3.62–4.75σ (direct joint permutation test across the 4 empirical tests, then Monte Carlo nulls over 9 tests — model-independent, no distributional assumptions).
-The mechanism — KAM theory selecting golden-ratio-compatible orbits, frozen at formation — is well-supported by theory and simulation.
-The specific values (H = 335,317, ψ, K) are empirically determined and not yet derived from first principles.
-This is comparable to where Kepler’s laws stood before Newton: the patterns are real, but the deepest “why” awaits a theoretical breakthrough.
+The bottom line: The existence of non-trivial Fibonacci structure beyond chance is supported at 3.62–4.26σ.
+The planetary-spacing mechanism — KAM theory selecting golden-ratio-compatible orbits, frozen at formation — is well-supported by theory and simulation.
+The climate-lattice mechanism — action-angle closure of the obliquity sector — is directly tested with sub-percent precision (Test A).
+The specific values (H, ψ, K, and the value of 8H itself) are empirically determined and not yet derived from first principles.
+This is comparable to where Kepler’s laws stood before Newton: the patterns are real and the mechanisms are identified, but the deepest “why these specific numbers” awaits a further theoretical breakthrough.

 - KAM theory: Kolmogorov 1954, Arnold 1963, Moser 1962